-Due to the ongoing threat of community transmission involving the COVID-19 virus, SIH has a no-visitor policy for patients hospitalized in our facilities.
+Due to the ongoing threat of community transmission involving the COVID-19 virus, SIH has a limited visitor policy for patients hospitalized in our facilities.
 This decision is made in the best interest of patients, healthcare providers and staff.
 Nurse leaders will work with families for exceptions involving end of life care.

 - Birthing Center patients may have one dedicated support person

 - Pediatric/Special Care Unit patients may have one parent/guardian at a time

 - Patients with behavioral health, developmental delays or altered mental status for whom a family member or caregiver is integral to their care or safety may have one dedicated support person

 - Patients in the Emergency Department may have one dedicated support person

 - Patients at end-of-life may have two visitors at a time and can rotate with others